13 April 2021, 15:54

 Ramadan (Arabic) or Ramazan (Persian and Turkic) is the ninth month of the Muslim lunar calendar, the month of fasting (as-saum).
 Ramadan is the month of spiritual and moral cleaning, as well as of faith and will strengthening.
-In 2020, Ramadan began at sunset on April 23; the first day of fasting (Uraza) was April 24; and the month will end on May 23.
+In 2021, the month of Ramadan began at sunset on April 12, the first day of fasting (Uraza) began was April 13, and the month will end on May 13.

 The night on Ramadan 27, when, according to the tradition, the first "revelation" was sent to Prophet Muhammad, who secluded himself in the cave of Hira, is celebrated by Muslims as the "night of power" (laylat al-cadre).

 It is believed that on this night, Allah decides on people's fate; according to the Koran, it is "better than a thousand months."
 However, there are discrepancies regarding its exact dating; therefore, it is customary to devote all the odd nights of the last ten days of Ramadan to piety deeds.